Meet the Medicine Alumni Society Board

 Eva Austin Crooke MD ’08

 Dr. Crooke was born and raised in Pinellas County.
-She obtained her undergraduate degrees at Florida State University.
-She received her medical degree from the University of South Florida and also completed her residency in Obstetrics and Gynecology at USF.
-Dr. Crooke is currently in private practice with The Woman's Group.
-She is active within the Hillsborough County Medical Society, and serves as the Secretary of the Executive Council and a delegate to the Florida Medical Association.
-Her 10 year MCOM reunion is approaching and she recently became involved with the USF MCOM Alumni Society as a Class Champion.
+She obtained her undergraduate degrees at Florida State University and completed her residency in Obstetrics and Gynecology at the USF Health Morsani College of Medicine.
+Dr. Crooke is currently in private practice locally with The Woman's Group.
+She is active within the Hillsborough County Medical Association, where serves on the Executive Council and as a delegate to the Florida Medical Association.

 Evita Henderson-Jackson MD ’10